implse/Data_Structure_Python/README.md

 A Binary Heap is a specialized Binary Search Tree data structure that satisfies the heap property.

-A Binary Heap is define as a Binary Tree with two additionnal properties
+A Binary Heap is define as a Binary Tree with two additional properties.

-### Heap ordering property :
+### Heap property :

 - A Binary Heap is a complete Binary Tree.
 Every level except possibly the last is completely filled.